TOWN OF BLAINE

 CLERK’S REPORT:

-1) Chairman Jessica Estridge made a motion to approve the January 8, 2025 monthly board meeting minutes as submitted.
+1) Supervisor Bryan Holter motioned to approve the January 8th, 2025 monthly board meeting minutes as submitted.
 Supervisor Josh Fornengo seconded.
 Motion approved.

-2) Chairman Jessica Estridge made a motion to approve the January 8, 2025 caucus meeting minutes as submitted.
+2) Supervisor Bryan Holter motioned to approve the January 8th, 2025 caucus meeting minutes as submitted.
 Supervisor Josh Fornengo seconded.
 Motion approved.

 TREASURER’S REPORT: Treasurer Mona Velebir reported on bank balances for Bremer Bank and Community Bank of Cameron.